5afe/safe-core-protocol-specs/README.md

 ## Objectives

 The goal is to create a comprehensive system, designed to enhance the safety and flexibility of user interactions within the smart account ecosystem.
 The protocol provides a common framework for building additional tools, encourages the composition of various integrations, and supports all types of smart accounts.
-The protocol **enforces the correct conduct and procedures** of a system of rules of the **smart account ecosystem**.
+In order to achieve interoperability and security, the protocol enforces a set of rules within the smart account ecosystem.

 [Read more on "Objectives" ->](/objective/README.md)